seamus-brady/aitiaexplorer/README.md

 The word _aitia_ comes from the Ancient Greek word _αιτία_ used in early Philosophy to mean _cause_.

-AitiaExplorer is a causal discovery exploration tool.
+ - AitiaExplorer is an experimental** causal discovery exploration tool.
-It allows a user to explore selections of features in a large dataset for causal connections.
+ - It allows a user to explore selections of features in a dataset for causal connections.

 ## Overview

-- AitiaExplorer takes in a random dataset, in the form a Pandas Dataframe.
+- AitiaExplorer takes in a random dataset in the form a Pandas Dataframe.
-- The important features of the dataset will be extracted automatically using a variery of unsupervised learning algorithms.
+- The important features of the dataset can be extracted automatically using a variety of unsupervised learning methods.
-- AitiaExplorer will automatically discovery causal graphs based on these subsets of features.
+- AitiaExplorer will automatically discovery causal graphs based on subsets of features using a selection of causal discovery algorithms (see below).
 - The best performing causal graph will be returned for further analysis.
 - AitiaExplorer will work with data where a causal model is known but can also automatically generate an approximate causal graph where no graph is known.

 ## Usage

-For examples of how AitiaExplorer can be used, please see the Jupyter Notebooks in the notebooks folder.
+For examples of how AitiaExplorer can be used, please see the Jupyter Notebooks in the _notebooks_ folder.

 ## Requirements